-This Mexican Christmas Cookies recipe is one of the most anticipated Christmas treats in our house each year!
+This Mexican Christmas Cookies recipe is one of the most anticipated Christmas treats in our house each year… And it’s one of my favorite Christmas cookie recipes!

 These are the perfect combination of flavor and texture!
-The SOFT (never dry) sandy texture that melts in your mouth, and the buttery nutty flavor makes these one of our favorite Christmas Cookies each year!
+The SOFT (never dry) sandy texture that melts in your mouth like little snowballs, and the buttery nutty flavor makes these one of our favorite Christmas Cookies each year!

 They’re one of my family’s favorite cookies and a classic Christmas cookie tradition!

-These beauties start with a type of shortbread dough with chopped nuts, quickly cooked on a baking sheet and parchment paper to a wonderful melting texture that’s a bit sandy and tender… (not dry or crumbly like pecan Sandies or other shortbread cookies.)
+These beauties start with a type of shortbread dough with chopped nuts, quickly cooked on a baking sheet and parchment paper to a wonderful melting texture that’s a bit sandy and tender.

 You’ll find these cookies during the holiday season at the grocery store in packaged commercially made versions, but they are SOOOO much better made fresh from scratch!

-The first thing you need to do to get started making these delicious Christmas treats is to take your butter out of the refrigerator and let it come to room temperature.
+The first thing you need to do to make this Mexican Christmas cookie recipe is take your butter out of the refrigerator and let it come to room temperature.
 (Butter mixes into cookie dough MUCH easier and taster when it is soft at room temperature.)

 Next, preheat your oven to 400 degrees F.